 - Physicians and Ancestral Health

 In recent years, I have given a variety of presentations about nutrition and health to medical conferences at Harvard and elsewhere around the country.
-To watch a video of my most recent presentation at the Physicians for Ancestral Health Symposium 2016, click here:
+The 2017 presentation below summarizes my philosophy about nutrition and mental health, explains the risks of processed foods and plant-based diets, and includes my most important nutrition recommendations for anyone who wants to optimize brain health while reducing or perhaps even eliminating the need for psychiatric medications.

 I have become convinced that what we eat is by far the single most important factor in our mental and physical health.
 This is a conviction based not only on my own personal experiences with dietary changes, but also on the experiences of those of my patients who have been willing to try nutritional approaches to a wide variety of health conditions, including bipolar disorder, migraine headaches, ADHD, IBS, panic disorder, CFS, eating disorders, and many others), as well as on my extensive reading across all scientific fields related to food and health, including nutrition, medicine, botany, toxicology, anthropology, and biochemistry.